Hard left: Australia

-As with the Labor Right faction, the Labor Left faction of the Australian Labor Party is split between multiple competing sub-factions, called "fractions".
-These vary between state branches and in union support and affiliation.
+As with the Labor Right faction, the Labor Left faction of the Australian Labor Party is split between multiple competing sub-factions.
+These sub-factions vary in their level of support across state branches, as well as in their union support and affiliations.

-In New South Wales, the left is split mainly between the so-called "hard" left and "soft" left.
-The hard left was historically focused on the trade union movement and international issues, and organised around figures like Frank Walker, Arthur Gietzelt, and Australian Prime Minister Anthony Albanese.
-The soft left presented a "more pragmatic" vision of the left and used rank-and-file members to gain power through branch stacking, and organised around politicians Peter Baldwin and Jack Ferguson.
+In New South Wales, the left is split mainly between the "hard" left and "soft" left.
+The hard left has historically focused on the trade union movement and international issues, and organised around figures like Frank Walker, Arthur Gietzelt, and Australian Prime Minister Anthony Albanese.
+The soft left has presented a "more pragmatic" vision of the left and relied primarily on the rank-and-file party membership as a power base, and organised around politicians Peter Baldwin and Jack Ferguson.